p4lang/p4c/backends/ebpf/psa/README.md

 # Design

+The PSA to eBPF compiler provides two flavors of generated eBPF code: TC-based design and XDP-based design.
+The TC-based design leverages eBPF TC (Traffic Control) hook and is able to implement any PSA program.
+The XDP-based design offloads packet processing to eBPF XDP (eXpress Data Path) hook and provides better performance than the TC-based flavor.
+However, the XDP-based design lacks support for packet recirculation, QoS (no integration with TC qdisc) and CLONE_E2E packet path.

+## TC-based design (default)

 P4 packet processing is translated into a set of eBPF programs attached to the TC hook.
 The eBPF programs implement packet processing defined in a P4 program written according to the PSA model.
 The TC hook is used as a main engine, because it enables a full implementation of the PSA specification.
-We also plan to contribute the XDP-based version of the PSA implementation that does not implement the full specification, but provides better performance.
+The XDP-based version of the PSA implementation does not implement the full specification, but provides better performance.

 The TC-based design of PSA for eBPF is depicted in Figure below.